-A 2007 decision by the three-judge panel of the Texas 4th Appellate District has effectively put every folding knife owned by Texans and Texas visitors in the “illegal” category.
+A 2007 decision by the three-judge panel of the Texas 4th Appellate District effectively put every folding knife owned by Texans and Texas visitors in the “illegal” category.
 The judgment in Thomas v.
 State 2007 WL 4403585 (Tex.
 App.
-San Antonio) convinced the AKTI that the court’s blatant misapplication of the current Texas switchblade statute could jeopardize the vast majority of Texas knife owners.
+San Antonio) convinced the American Knife & Tool Institute (AKTI) that the court’s blatant misapplication of the current Texas switchblade statute could jeopardize the vast majority of Texas knife owners.

 The 2007 Texas appellate decision in the Thomas case effectively puts assisted-openers, one-hand-openers and virtually all folding knives in jeopardy in the 4th appellate district and ultimately the entire state.
 The three-judge appellate panel ignored the very clear “button-on-the-handle” language of the current statute and focused instead on a thumb stud on the blade of a knife owned by the defendant, as well as the concept of centrifugal force.

 Texas Largest U.S. Hunting and Fishing Market